Vision

 There was anxiety in Washington the day before the 1963 March on Washington.
 They were so worried, they closed the liquor stores.
 The opening line of the New York Times article spoke rather fearfully of the “vanguard” of tens of thousands of people, who had begun arriving on the roads and filling the bus and train stations.
-The largest marches before then had been only around 30-40,000 people, and it was pretty clear this would be bigger.
+The largest marches up until that time had been only around 30-40,000 people, and it was pretty clear this would be bigger.
 Organizers hoped for 100,000.
 Martin Luther King was last on a long list of speakers.

 The concern was unfounded.
 There was no violence, no major counter-protest (a small group of Nazis was quickly dispatched), little untoward behavior by police or protesters.
 People showed up en masse but marched as planned, gathered as planned, and patiently listened to speakers as planned.
 Their patience was rewarded: it was the largest protest march on Washington in history at the time, estimated at 250-300,000.
 And they heard one of the greatest orations ever delivered.